 Inasmuch as the success of a man is backed up by a woman, the success of a great TV show is also because of a great writer working behind it.
-Which among the following is the greatest writer behind a great TV show?
+Who among the following is the greatest writer behind a great TV show?

 Beau Willimon / House of Cards